polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Changes

 A new function is introduced to replace `ext_offchain_local_storage_get`.
-The name has been changed to better correspond to the family of the same-functionality functions in `ext_storage_*` group.
+The name has been changed to better correspond to the family of the same-functionality functions in the `ext_storage_*` group.

 ##### New prototype